 What styles do you use?

-I typically use either Chicago + Merriam Webster or New Hart's Rules + Oxford Dictionaries, depending on whether I'm working with US or UK English.
+I typically use either Chicago + Merriam Webster or New Hart's Rules + Oxford English Dictionary, depending on whether I'm working with US or UK English.
 I always ask authors to let me know if they'd like me to make exceptions to the rules, and I'm open to other or bespoke styles.
 As part of my editing service I create a stylesheet that authors and other editors can use for future reference.

 How much do you charge?